 Address: Place de l’Atomium 1 – Atomiumplein 1.
 1020 Brussels, Belgium

 I’m sure most of you have heard of the city’s mascot, the famous statue of the Peeing Boy (Manneken Pis).
 Popular with tourists and locals alike, this quirky and tiny statue near Grand Place is one of the city’s highlights.
-First installed in 1619, he is a clear sign that Brussels has always had a great sense of humor and doesn’t take itself too seriously.
+First installed in 1619, he is a clear sign that Brussels has always had a great sense of humour and doesn’t take itself too seriously.

 But did you know it’s not the only peeing statue in Brussels?
 The residents are so fond of this naughty boy that over the years, artists have made him a peeing sister (Jeanneke Pis) and even a peeing dog (Zinneke Pis).
 Contrary to Manneken Pis, his peeing sister is rather difficult to find.
 You’ll find her on on the east side of the Impasse de la Fidélité / Getrouwheidsgang (Fidelity Alley), a small, narrow cul-de-sac off Rue des Bouchers / Beenhouwersstraat.
 As regards the peeing dog, he is forever lifting his leg to pee onto a street pole on the corner of Rue des Chartreux and Rue du Vieux Marché aux Grains.
-That said, unlike his master, the peeing dog is not actually a fountain, but a bronze statue.
+That said, unlike his master, the peeing dog is not a fountain, but a regular bronze statue.

 Furthermore, the Bruxellois like to dress Manneken Pis in special costumes, to mark special dates and celebrations.
-You can find out what he’ll be wearing in the coming months by checking his official dressing calendar (yes, there really is such a thing!)
+You can find out what he’ll be wearing in the coming months by checking his official dressing calendar (yes, there is such a thing!)

-5. Shopping at the Galeries Royales de Saint-Hubert
+5. The Galeries Royales de Saint-Hubert

 If shopping is more of your thing, then you can’t miss the elegant Galeries Royales de Saint-Hubert.
 Even if you only do some window shopping.
 It is a beautiful Renaissance-style arcade built in the 19th century, with upscale shops, boutiques, restaurants, and even a cinema.
 Don’t forget to look up and admire the stunning glass roof, also known as the “umbrella of Brussels”.